nicolasochem/aptos-core/developer-docs-site/docs/guides/sign-a-transaction.md

 };
 ```

+### Step 5.
+Serialize SignedTransaction

-## Step 5) Serialize SignedTransaction into bytes with BCS, and then hex-encode the bytes into a string.
+Serialize SignedTransaction into bytes with BCS, and then hex-encode the bytes into a string.

 ```typescript